Introduction of Pilates

 A popular form of workout, Pilates had its emergence in the early 1900s.
-The workout is such that it can be done by the most inexperienced and levelled up to challenge even the fittest athletes.
-Pilates is the foundation for all-around fitness and body stability.
+The workout is such that it can be done by the most inexperienced and leveled up to challenge even the fittest athletes.
+Pilates bangalore is the foundation for all-around fitness and body stability.
 So why are people all over the world still opting for this form of workout?
-You’ll discover that and much more about Pilates in this article.

 Pilates is named after Joseph Pilates, a German boy born in the 1880s who suffered from multiple ailments like asthma, rickets, and rheumatic fever.
 To overcome his ailments, he devoted his life to fitness, and by the time he reached adulthood, became a healthy boxer, gymnast, skier, and diver.

-One of his first jobs was to train the Scotland Yard officers in England in self-defence.
+One of his first jobs was to train the Scotland Yard officers in England in self-defense.
 During WWI, while stuck in an internment camp, Joseph developed a fitness regimen for the other prisoners and hospital patients by using available props like springs and lifts from hospital beds.
-Post the war, his refined regimens, later known as Pilates in his name, became the go-to work out for dancers, including the entire NYC Ballet in the 1920s and 30s.
+Post the war, his refined regimens, later known as Pilates in his name, became the go-to workout for dancers, including the entire NYC Ballet in the 1920s and 30s.

 What is Pilates?